thephpleague/json-reference/docs/decoding.md

 ## Registering Decoders

-Decoders are registered in the Loaders's constructor.
-You register a decoder by passing an instance.
+Decoders are registered with the Loaders's DecoderManager.
+You register a decoder by passing the extension you would like to decode schemas for and the decoder instance to the `registerDecoder` method.

 ```php
 <?php